 This 2019 Cabernet Shiraz is quite a different beast from the Merlot Cabernet Franc from the same vintage showing more poise and finesse with red currant, cedar and earthy tones prominent.
 Again a strong heart of tannins is the key feature, and a firm drying finish.
 Young and tight rigth now with potential to improve in bottle.

 This broody and densely packed 2019 Merlot Cabernet Franc is exceptional and offers up muscular aromas of meat stock, blackberry and graphite with a strong backbone of new French oak.
 That density continues on the palate with a firm tannic overall feel – a strong core of gravel, graphite and baked earth flavours tightly bound over an extremely long finish.
-A wine best left at least ten years to see its besty.
+A wine best left at least ten years to see its best.

 Blend of merlot and cabernet franc.
 Some wines just put you at ease, from the outset.
 The volume of fruit here matched to the sure swagger of tannin speaks in no uncertain terms of the quality on offer.
 This is absolutly top echelon.
 Blackcurrant, bay leaves, cedarwood, beetroot and kirsch flavours drum captivatingly through the palate and on through the long, but highly structured, finish.